alexander-wu-aw/Recurrent_LSTM_Stock_Prediction/README.md

 # Recurrent_LSTM_Stock_Prediction
-Using the daily opening prices of GOOGL for the past 5 years, the RNN would predict the next day's opening price
+Using the past month of daily opening prices for GOOGL, the RNN would predict the next day's opening price

 A dataset was obtained of GOOGL price data from 2012 to 2017.
 This price data included the Open, High, Low, Close price as well as the Volume.
 However, for the RNN, I only used the Opening prices.
 I split the 2012 to 2016 data into training and the first month of 2017 as the test set.